Conditionals

 programs.
 For example, switch statements in Java are inherently limited to

-can only be a primitive
+the variable component above.
+That variable can only be a primitive

-.
-However, compared to if
+type or a string.
+However, compared to if and else-if statements,

-switch statements can match multiple cases in a single switch
+switch statements can match multiple cases in a single switch statement

 (i.e., a switch statement can have multiple arms, while the formers